BECAUSE I’M WATCHING: Virtue Falls #7

-In e-book, audio, hardcover and out June 27 in paperback
+In e-book, audio, hardcover and paperback.

 Veteran Jacob Denisov lives alone in his small, darkened home, sleepless, starving, blaming himself for the horrors of the past and waiting for the moment when he gathers enough courage to kill himself.
 When neighbor Madeline Hewitson drives her car through the front wall of his house, she breaks his house—and Jacob’s life—wide open.
 She isn’t called “Mad Maddie” for nothing.
 The survivor of a college dorm massacre, a woman accused of her lover’s murder, she is haunted by ghosts and tormented by a killer only she can see.
 Dealing with construction and forced to see the world outside his home, Jacob watches Maddie, recognizes a kindred spirit and wonders—is this truly madness, or has someone caught her in a twisted labyrinth of revenge and compassion, guilt and redemption, murder and madness?

-Now in audio!
-Get it free at Amazon or Audible with a trial membership or order the audiobook from Barnes & Noble, iBooks, IndieBound or Books-a-Million.
+Audiobooks: Get it free at Amazon or Audible with a trial membership or order the audiobook from Barnes & Noble, iBooks, IndieBound or Books-a-Million.

 Bonus!
 Includes two chapters from THE WOMAN WHO COULDN’T SCREAM, the next Virtue Falls thriller.